ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 }
 ```

-All functionality is implemented in `RouteViewManager`.
+All the functionality is implemented in `RouteViewManager`.

 ### RouteViewManager